The Structure and Dynamics of Knowledge Graphs, with Superficiality: Generative Model with Superficiality

 In our model, the only link between the different relationships is the sharing of entities which varies according to the level of superficiality.
 We generate the facts of each relationship separately and independently by distributing them over shared entities.
 In this way, we take into account the semantics of each relationship by distinguishing its sets of subjects and objects, and by assigning it a specific preferential attachment.

-More precisely, we add at each time a new fact in the knowledge graph by starting to randomly choose a relationship with a probability proportional to \propProb (Step 1 of Figure~\ref{fig:Process}).
-The subject and object entities of this new fact are then drawn by incorporating the preferential attachment specific to the chosen relationship (Step 2 repeated for the choice of subject and object).
-With probability \attachProb, we focus on the semantics of the relationship by randomly drawing an entity \ent with a probability proportional to $\degree_\ent^{\attachExp}$ where $\degree_\ent$ is the degree of \ent for the relationship \rel (Step 2a).
-Otherwise, we enrich the relationship \rel with a new entity having no facts yet for this relationship by considering two cases.
-In the first case, with a probability \newProb, we add a new entity that does not yet belong to the knowledge graph (Step 2b).
-In the second case, with a probability $1- \newProb$, we uniformly draw an entity among those already existing in the knowledge graph because added for enriching another relationship (Step 2c).
-In other words, the superficiality \newProb is the probability of creating a new entity in the graph when it is necessary to add an entity that is not yet described by the facts of this relationship.
+Precisely, we add at each time a new fact $(\sub, \rel, \obj)$ in the knowledge graph by starting to randomly choose a relationship $\rel$ with a probability proportional to \propProb (Step 1 of Figure~\ref{fig:Process}).
+The subject and object entities of this new fact are then drawn according to the same strategy (Step 2 repeated for the choice of subject \sub and object \obj): \begin{enumerate}[label=(\alph*)] \item with probability \attachProb, we focus on the semantics by randomly drawing an entity \ent with a probability proportional to $\degree_{\ent,\rel}^{\attachExp}$ where $\degree_{\ent,\rel}$ is the degree of \ent for the relationship \rel; \item with a probability (1-\attachProb)\newProb, we add a new entity that does not yet belong to the knowledge graph; and \item with a probability $(1-\attachProb)(1- \newProb)$, we uniformly draw an entity among those already existing in the knowledge graph because added for completing another relationship. \end{enumerate} In this model, the superficiality \newProb controls the probability to create a new entity or to choose an existing entity in the neighborhood of an other relationship when it is necessary to add an entity that is not yet described by the facts of the relationship.
+We will see later that the higher this parameter \newProb, the more the facts added to the knowledge graph are spread over numerous entities, leading on average to a \emph{superficial} knowledge of each entity.